-Plus a surcharge of \$1.50 for the wildlife management public education fund and a fee of \$10.40 for a Colorado wildlife habitat stamp.
+^{}Plus a surcharge of \$1.50 for the wildlife management public education fund and a fee of \$12.15 for a Colorado wildlife habitat stamp.

-In order to qualify for an annual low-income Colorado State Wildlife Area Pass, an individual must show photo identification and provide written proof, in the form of a federal or state income tax return from the immediately preceding calendar year, that the federal taxable income of such individual is at or below one hundred percent of the official poverty line for an individual or a family, as appropriate to the applicant, defined by the federal office of management and budget based on federal bureau of the census data.
+In order to qualify for an annual low-income Colorado State Wildlife Area Pass an individual must show a photo identification card and:

+Provide written proof, in the form of a federal or state income tax return from the immediately preceding calendar year, that the federal taxable income of such individual is at or below one hundred percent of the official poverty line for an individual or a family, as appropriate to the applicant.
 If said tax return is not available, a return for the year immediately preceding such year shall suffice.
+Or,

-If a person's income is at a level where such person is not required to file an income tax return, such individual shall sign a statement under penalty of perjury in the second degree to such effect.
+If an individual's income is at a level where such individual is not required to file an income tax return, such individual shall sign a statement under penalty of perjury in the second degree to such effect.
 No such affidavit shall be required to be notarized.
+Or,